sugarlabs/GSoC/Ideas-2025.md

 features like *fork*, *history*, or *checkout*.

-This project requires a contributor to work closely with Sugar Labs mentors to implement a system of Git version control features, runing on a backend server, that are exposed to the user.
+This project requires a contributor to work closely with Sugar Labs mentors to implement a system of Git version control features, running on a backend server, that are exposed to the user.

 **Project Length**<br>